-- 6. If you find a central office trunk that does not have dial tone, check for a bad adapter or loose connection.
-If adapters and wiring are in working order but you still do not hear dial tone, notify the Lucent Technologies Service Center acting as the customer's agent. - 7.
+- If you find a central office trunk that does not have dial tone, check for a bad adapter or loose connection.
+If adapters and wiring are in working order but you still do not hear dial - If adapters and wiring are in working order but you still do not hear dial tone, notify the Lucent Technologies Service Center acting as the customer's agent. - ▼ 7.
 If you cannot dial out on any of the trunks, notify the Lucent Technologies Service Center acting as the customer's agent.